bitnami/containers/TESTING.md

 * The `vib-verify.json` pipeline definition file will be used to verify the changes proposed in a PR.
 * The `vib-publish.json` file will instead define the pipeline launched when the proposed changes are merged to `main`.

-Both files define what VIB should do when they are triggered and thus tweaking the files allows to define different action policies depending on the event that was fired.
+Both files define what VIB should do when they are triggered and thus tweaking them allows to define different action policies depending on the event that was fired.
 Nevertheless, it was decided that the verification process should be identical in both cases.
 Therefore, the `verify` section in `vib-verify.json` and `vib-verify.json` files must coincide.

 > NOTE: Some containers with per-branch ARM support use separate `vib-publish.json` pipelines for the said branches.
 Remember to replicate any other changes on those pipelines.